brimdata/zed/docs/language/overview.md

 A common use case for Zed is to process sequences of record-oriented data (e.g., arising from formats like JSON or Avro) in the form of events or structured logs.
-In this case, the input values to the operators are Zed "records" and the fields of a record are referenced with the dot operator.
+In this case, the input values to the operators are Zed [records](../formats/zed.md#21-record) and the fields of a record are referenced with the dot operator.

 For example, if the input above were a sequence of records instead of strings and perhaps contained a second field, e.g.,